florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Cost of engineering, toolong, and manufacturing
 ***********************************************
-The cost of the engineering labor, tooling labor, and manufacturing share a similar computation structure.
-It begins with estimating the total man-hours required for the development process and for production during the first five years after the aircraft's launch.
+The cost of the engineering labor, tooling labor, and manufacturing labor share a similar computation structure.
+It begins with estimating the total man-hours required for the development process for the first production period with a 5-year or 60-month duration.
 Then, the cost is simply calculated with the multiplication of the human-hour (:math:`H_{\text{labor}}`) and cost rate of labor (:math:`R_{\text{labor}}`) for each subcategory with the inflation adjustment.